 - In February of 2017, the Pic-Saint-Loup AOC was approved.
 The area had previously been a subzone of the Languedoc AOC.
 The new AOC is approved for red and rosé wines made from a Syrah-based blend.

 - As of late 2016, Colline Teramane Montepulciano d’Abruzzo DOCG is the new name of the DOCG formerly known as Montepulciano d’Abruzzo Colline Termane.

 - In July of 2016, Italy approved a new DOC, the Fruili DOC.
-This makes for a total of 334 DOCs.
 The Fruili DOC covers the entire southern half of the Friuli–Venezia Giulia region and encompasses all of the area of the six previous DOCs of the region.
 The Fruili DOC has not yet been approved by the EU, but this is expected to be merely a formality, as Italy has approved the use of the term on wine labels starting with the 2016 harvest.
 The DOC will produce red, white, and sparkling wines from a range of grape varieties.
 Of particular interest is the fact that the DOC allows for sparkling wines produced from the Ribolla Gialla grape variety, as this particular wine is not approved for production in any of the other DOCs of the region.

 - On June 14, 2016, Austria announced some changes to its wine laws.
 These laws include changes in the names and designation of five regional designations, a new definition and restricted use of the term Ausbruch, specified levels for Austrian sparkling wines, and other changes.
 For the details see our blog post.